GenesisEducationKyiv/front-end-school-3-0-vrymariev/docs/adr/0002-centralized-error-handling.md

 # ADR 0002: Centralized Error Handling for API Calls and Forms
+Error handling was different in many places.
+This made it hard to fix and confusing for users.
+Now, errors will be handled in one place to make it easier and clearer.

 ## Decision
 Introduce a centralized error-handling utility (`handleApiError`) used by all controllers and form logic.